omnipenguin/jrevolver/README.md

 }
 ```

-With the Blacklist, these mocks will not be generated:
+With the Exclude list, these mocks will not be generated:

-`map_simple_use_with_blacklist.json` – excluded mocks
+`map_simple_use_with_exclude.json` – excluded mocks
 ```
 {
   "temperature": "AbsoluteZero",